October 11 is National Coming Out Day.

 That said, coming out is the most powerful thing one can do, but it cannot be done in isolation; straight allies have to be willing to publicly defend their gay friends and acquaintances.

-* Support Equality organizations in your state, if it is at risk for an amendment challenge.
+* Support Equality organizations in your state, particularly if it is at risk for an amendment challenge as we see this time around in CA, AZ and FL.
 Give your time and money, if you can spare.
 In North Carolina, the organization at the grassroots level is Equality NC.